 Co-operation with us will be an unique opportunity to exchange thoughts on translation of developments in technology to daily clinical practice.
 We would like to collaborate with you during a substantial time which allows a reliable partnership in clinical education.
 Patient safety is our primary goal.
 Introduction of new surgical technology has to be accompanied with training guidance and monitoring in order to achieve patient safety and better surgical outcomes.

-The contribution for this course will be dependent on the course type.
+The contribution for this course will depend on the course type.

 This fee includes the social program at the end of the first day.
 The fee does not include the travel & hotel arrangements.
 A cancellation within 14 days of the course date is not eligible for reimbursement.